ReduceSum

 For the Atlas training products , the method 1 is used.

-• The sharedTmpBuffer supports two processing modes:
+• sharedTmpBuffer supports the following two methods:

 • Method 1: Calculate the minimum space required according to the following formula: